OleMissCSCI554/Band-Base/README.md

 ### Scheme

-* Everyone from internet can view this page.
+* Everyone from the internet can view this page.
-* The page presents a musician’s interests, locations and self-description.
+* The page presents the interests, the location and the self-description of a musician.
-* The page also lists all videos of the musician.
+* The page also lists some videos of the musician.
-* One video is focused with descriptions in the middle of the page.
+* In the middle of the page, we focus on one video with a caption.

 ### Slides and PHP files
 * Slide 6